Attorney General Abbott Observes National Teen Dating Violence Awareness & Prevention Month

 Teens, parents, teachers and law enforcement authorities must keep an open line of communication to combat sexting – which is why our Cyber Crimes Unit officers criss-cross the state speaking to students and parents about Internet and wireless communication safety.

-Parents, law enforcement officers and others who have questions or want more information about protecting children should visit our Web site, www.texasattorneygeneral.gov.
+Parents, law enforcement officers and others who have questions or want more information about protecting children should visit www.texasattorneygeneral.gov.
 Together, we must work to keep young Texans safe from harm.

 Milestone $1 Billion Reached by Texas Compensation to Victims of Crime Fund